 Kidz, Ink now uses 1Place’s online compliance software in each of its learning centers to carry out daily closing and cleaning, monthly curriculum and administration checks such as fire drills and lock-down procedures.

-The software is used by staff at various levels of the organisation, from teachers and maintenance people ‘on the ground’ to floating Curriculum Coordinators, and executive management.
+The software is used by staff at various levels of the organization, from teachers and maintenance people ‘on the ground’ to floating Curriculum Coordinators, and executive management.

 “Our executive management all enjoy using 1Place.
 It’s so much quicker than paper processes.”

-1Place’s ability to tier user access means Aretha only receives high-level alerts and organisation-wide reports, while her Center Directors receive notifications relevant to their center.
+1Place’s ability to tier user access means Aretha only receives high-level alerts and organization-wide reports, while her Center Directors receive notifications relevant to their center.

 Now, if a maintenance issue is identified during a regular check, 1Place prompts the staff member to log a ticket that checks off all relevant details and includes a photo, which is emailed immediately to the maintenance person.